1

 One of those castles.

-At this castle’s gate stood a single soldier holding a rifle.
+At the gate of this castle stood a single soldier holding a gun.

-Beyond the iron-barred gate, several palm trees swayed.
+Beyond that iron lattice gate, several palm trees were swaying.

 21